 Our Story

-Morph Bags transforms materials that would otherwise go to landfill into high-quality upcycled bags and accessories.
-We design our products to help you through your day, and partner with skilled artisans in St. Louis and Bangkok who bring them to life.
+Morph transforms materials that would otherwise go to landfill into high-quality upcycled products, like bags and accessories.
+We design our products to help you through your day, in service of helping people rethink resource use.

 Our Purpose

-We launched Morph Bags to help people rethink how we use resources.
-By turning post-industrial waste into durable, purposeful upcycled bags and accessories, we show that what gets discarded often has a lot left to offer.
+Morph exists to help people rethink resource use.
+We transform post-industrial waste into durable, purposeful upcycled bags and accessories to help people see that what gets discarded often has a lot left to offer.

 Our Vision

-We envision a world where waste is a thing of the past.
-One where materials are valued, reused, and kept in circulation rather than sent to landfill.
+A world where waste is a thing of the past.
+One where landfills are no longer needed because we value, reuse, and keep materials in circulation rather than generating waste.

 Rethinking Waste